LuemmelSec/Client-Checker/README.md

 ```

 # What does it do
-You should run it as admin, as certain stuff can only be queries with elevated rights.
+You should run it as admin, as certain stuff can only be queried with elevated rights.
 It is used to check a client for common misconfigurations.
 The list currently includes:
   - Default Domain Password Policy
   - LSA Protection Settings